-The next Philly CocoaHeads meeting will be Thursday, July 13th from 6:30pm - 9:00pm at IndyHall, on the 3rd floor of the Colonial Penn Building at 4th and Market.
-After meeting drinks will commence at National Mechanics at 22 South 3rd Street.
+The next Philly CocoaHeads meeting will be Thursday, October 11th at IndyHall, located at 4th and Market (the 3rd floor of the Colonial Penn Building).
+After meeting drinks will commence at 2nd Story Brewing Co at 117 Chestnut Street.

 Please RSVP via Meetup: http://www.meetup.com/PhillyCocoaHeads/

-For folks who drive in and need parking the closet garage is the Bourse Garage on 4th between Market and Chestnut.
+For folks who drive in and need parking the closest garage is the Bourse Garage on 4th between Market and Chestnut.
 Website says there is a “Evening, In After 5pm / Out By 7am” for $8.50.
-Needs confirmation.

 Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.
 Twilio is a software and cloud-based communications platform that enables the rapid build and deploy of powerful, flexible business communications solutions.

 Twilio continues to be a huge supporter of Philly CocoaHeads.
 Many members have used Twilio technology in projects to great effect.
 If you have any questions, our local rep is Brent Schooley email@example.com.

 Debugging issues with your app once it hits the App Store can be … fun … sometimes.
 That dreaded “it doesn’t work” email from a customer, in which they provide no useful information and there’s no crash log to help you.
 Curtis is going to walk through a logging framework, CocoaLumberjack, and a few techniques he’s come up with, to make his life debugging customer issues much less painful.